folio-org/okapi/doc/guide.md

 ```

-The first http based port is used.
-At this stage https based modules are
+The first port with name `http`/`https` is used in discovery.
+Remaining
-unsupported.
+ports are not considered, the assumption being that the module
+is listening on other ports for other "non-API" services.

 ### System Interfaces